Graffersid Blogs

 JVM is a programming language that allows Java to work on various platforms with ease and can be used for cross-platform development.

-While Golang serves its purpose in the programming world, it lags behind when it comes to platform-to-platform conversions.
-It would take a lot more time and effort to create binaries of Golang for every OS than it would to use a platform that handles cross-OS conversions with ease.
+While Golang serves its purpose in the programming world, it lags when it comes to platform-to-platform conversions.
+It would take a lot more time and effort to create binaries of Golang for every OS than it would use a platform that handles cross-OS conversions with ease.

 To compile code for different platforms, you need to have binary files.
 Compiling them all together is time-consuming and eats up a lot of resources.